 Under a 'fault grounds' divorce the injured party must have a hearing to prove that they are the innocent and injured spouse and not at fault and that the misconduct by the other spouse such as bigamy, adultery, desertion, insanity or conviction of a crime, caused the breakdown of the marriage.

 HOW LONG DOES IT TAKE TO GET A DIVORCE IN PENNSYLVANIA?

-A no-fault divorce under Section 3301(d) of the Divorce Code requires that the parties be separated for a period of two (2) years.
+A no-fault divorce under Section 3301(d) of the Divorce Code requires that the parties be separated for a period of one (1) year.
 After such separation, either the wife or the husband may ask for a divorce on the signature of one of the parties.

 The date of separation is critical and, on occasion, the husband and wife can be considered separated for the purposes of divorce, while living at the same address.

 As with a Section 3301(c) divorce, the Divorce Decree will usually not be granted until there is a resolution of the issues involving the division of property, alimony and/or attorney's fees.
 If the parties can reach a resolution of all of these issues, they can be divorced after ninety (90) days have expired from the date that the Divorce Complaint was filed and served upon the other party.